Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 #### 4.1.2 Is there temporal relationship between gridded data differences and the distances to gauge or altitude?

+Grid cells within Plynlimon Flume have consistently been associated with a rainfall estimate with a CEH-GEAR bias (_first panel_ of **Figure 10**).
+Notably, when the the minimum distance to the nearest gauge jumped in 1998, the mean and standard deviation of the dataset difference jumped too (_second_ and _third panel_ of **Figure 10**).

 There has been a gradual reduction in the number of gauges in the Upper Severn (_fourth panel_ of **Figure 10**) and this has coincided with a slight jump in the variability of the difference between CEH-GEAR & HadUK-Grid in Plynlimon and to a lesser extent Abermule (_second panel_ of **Figure 10**).
 No pattern or change in min dist to gauge was shown in Dolwen.

 A version of this plot without Plynlimon Flume is available [here](figures/ceh_vs_haduk_differences/ceh_vs_haduk_thru_time_wo_plyn.png)